-The 3rd Annual Gold Rush Gravel Grinder will be held on June 6, 2015.
-We will be riding on the same courses as last year, so those of you who haven’t yet made it out, will get a chance to ride this beautiful but grueling course.
+The 4th Annual Gold Rush Gravel Grinder will be held on June 11, 2016.
+We will be riding on the same courses as last year, so those of you who haven’t yet made it out, will get a chance to ride these beautiful but grueling course.
 Anyone who raced in previous years will have a chance to beat their time or just finish the ride (if you haven’t made the ‘cut-off’ time).
-We will also have a new 210 mile course, the Mother Lode, for those of you who like to go Big!!
+Thank you to all the Volunteers and Sponsors who make this event possible.
 We look forward to another great season of grinding gravel and leave you with a few words from our riders.